 trees

 If you’re hoping to eventually be able to draw impressive landscapes, one of the best ways you can practise and prepare is to master the drawing of trees.
-Sketching trees can help improve your grasp of form and structure, which can improve the quality of your future sketches.
+Sketching trees can help improve your grasp of form and structure, which can boost the quality of your future sketches.

 You can choose to draw trees with or without foliage.
-Drawing bare trees allows you to focus on the angles and curves of the branches, and bring the main form of the tree to life, while drawing trees with leaves helps improve your ability to capture details, and create more realistic drawings.
+Drawing bare trees allows you to focus on the angles and curves of the branches, and bring the main form of the tree to life, while drawing trees with leaves helps improve your ability to capture detail, and create more realistic drawings.

 To learn the fundamentals of drawing trees, check out the video below.